Annie & Mary Trail Connectivity Project

 - Support for the City’s efforts to reduce greenhouse gas emissions, increase mode share by walking and biking consistent with the City’s Bike and Pedestrian Plan, Humboldt Regional Bicycle Plan, and the Humboldt County Association of Government’s Regional Transportation Plan VROOM (2014), and ensure equity in transportation

-Resident, student, and local business participation will be integral to the success of this project.
-The project team of the City of Arcata, Redwood Community Action Agency, TrailPeople and SHN will conduct public outreach efforts to engage the community and receive input to understand the diverse needs of the community and also to solicit input on the development of the alternatives.
+Resident, student, and local business participation was integral to the success of this project.
+The project team of the City of Arcata, Redwood Community Action Agency, TrailPeople and SHN conducted public outreach efforts to engage the community and received input to understand the diverse needs of the community and solicited input on the development of the alternatives.

 Overall Project Objective

-Completion of an Arcata Annie & Mary Trail Connectivity Plan to identify options for enhanced safety and connectivity for walking and biking between Valley West, Humboldt State University, downtown Arcata, and to the future Annie & Mary Trail
+Completion of an Arcata Annie & Mary Trail Connectivity Plan to identify options for enhanced safety and connectivity for walking and biking between Valley West, Cal Poly Humboldt, downtown Arcata, and to the future Annie & Mary Trail.

 - Enhanced Safety & Connectivity

-- Enhanced safety for all modes traveling between Valley West, West End Road, Aldergrove Industrial Park, downtown and Humboldt State University
+- Enhanced safety for all modes traveling between Valley West, West End Road, Aldergrove Industrial Park, downtown and Cal Poly Humboldt

 - Robust Community Engagement